cloudydeno/deno-aws_api/lib/README.md

 * `services/`: Generated Typescript classes and interfaces for the most popular AWS services
 * `demo.ts`: A trivial example of using this library
 * `examples/`: Several full examples of using individual services

-* `SERVICES.md`: A complete list of all AWS APIs and their build status
+A full listing of all AWS services and their import URLs can be found on the [/x/aws_api Web Service][webservice].
+More information on [the accompanying Wiki page][webservice-docs].

 Please reach out on Github Issues about missing features, weird exceptions, or API issues, or ping `dantheman#8546` in the Deno Discord if you just wanna chat about this effort.